* We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

 - Location Recognition Control (they can be set to go up or down based on your phone’s location)

-- Emergency Auto Stop (Automatic stop feature if the line catches, or if it detects additional abnormal weight or pressure.
+- Emergency Auto-Stop (Automatic stop feature if the line catches, or if it detects additional abnormal weight or pressure.

 If you want to check out their current price on Amazon here’s the link.

-So, one of the biggest concerns that I have with smart blinds is how much my power bill will go up from myself, my wife and my 7-year-old playing with them.
+So, one of the biggest concerns that I have with smart blinds for windows is how much my power bill will go up from myself, my wife and my 8-year-old playing with them.
 Not to mention when my best friend shows up and finds out that he can make the blinds go up and down with his voice.
 It’s cool, but all I see is my power bill going up!

 They have a great app that is compatible with both Apple or Android devices though and all in all it worked well once I went through the pain of installation.

 You can also set daily and weekly schedules to have them automatically go up or down at certain times of the day.
 Also, you can also pair this with Alexa, Google Home Assistant or Apple Homekit so that you can command and control them with your voice.